 – Feel the noise

-Anatomy and how it works alone or in tandem with a machine or animal in the sport is key to creating a readable painting and a recognisable sporting style to those taking part.
+Anatomy and how it works alone or in tandem with a machine or animal in sport is key to creating a readable painting and a recognisable sporting stance to those taking part.
 It’s important for me to understand the torsion of the body.
 I take the opportunity to study bones and muscles and draw from life models each month; a number of those sketches are exercises which I refer back to or trash.
 Worked up drawings are offered for sale through my Naked Ambition collection with online gallery ArtFinder .

-When I’m not painting go to local, national or international events to enhance my understanding of the sports and the people involved.
+When I’m not painting I go to local, national or international events to enhance my understanding of the sports and the people involved.
 YouTube is useful for refreshing my excitement of what I’ve seen and I record events to review as well.

 Bold and dynamic brushstrokes, dripping paint and a free drawing style all add to the impression of movement.
 I am influenced by lots of artists both old masters and modern technicians.

 Unlocking the excitement of seeing athletes in action using various methods of propulsion; feet, animals or wheels.
 I work fast across several canvasses at once over a period of six to eight weeks on a series of five small or three larger paintings.

 Whether cycling, riding on horse or motorised two-wheels, driving around asphalt or wooded tracks it’s all about the feeling and often risk to obtain speed and exhilaration.